|Amy Lieberman, Ph.D.

 Raven Pentz is a graduate of the Deaf Education program at Boston University.
 She is passionate about supporting the identity development of Deaf children.
 Raven’s long-term goal is to open a training facility that provides access to Deaf youth that are looking to build their skills in basketball.

 Lillian Brown received her MS in Speech-Language Pathology at Boston University in 2019.
 She is interested in how both signed and spoken languages are acquired and used in children.
 She previously worked as a research assistant in the Child Language and Literacy Lab at Vanderbilt University.
 Lillian will be working at The Learning Center starting Fall 2019.

-Justin Bergeron is a second-year graduate student in Deaf Education at Boston University.
+Justin Bergeron is a graduate of the Deaf Education at Boston University.
 Before BU, he had an opportunity to travel around the world during his gap year to explore a bit more about himself and he has been to more than fifty countries in total.
 As a result, his travels led him to pursue a Master’s degree in Deaf Education and he hopes to somehow combine his passion of traveling and Deaf Education in his future endeavors.

 |Julie Behar, BS

 Julie Behar graduated from Sargent College in 2019 majoring in Speech, Hearing, and Language Sciences and minoring in Deaf Studies.
 Julie is interested in learning about how to help ensure all deaf children have constant accessibility to language, and about signed language acquisition in adulthood.
 Julie is starting a doctorate in Audiology at the University of Texas in Fall, 2019.